 Breathe deeply, smelling the flowers.
 Listen to the birds and insects.
 Feel the gentle breeze, warm against your skin.

 You walk leisurely up a gentle slope behind the garden and come to a wooded area where the trees become denser; the sun is filtered through the leaves.
 The air feels mild and a bit cooler.
-You become aware of the sound of a nearby brook.
+You become aware of the sound of a nearby creek.
 You breathe deeply of the cool and fragrant air several times, and with each breath, you feel more refreshed.

-Soon, you come upon the brook.
+Soon, you come upon the creek.
 It’s clear and clean as it tumbles over the rocks and some fallen logs.
-You follow the path along the brook for a way.
+You follow the path along the creek for a way.
 The path takes you out into a sunlit clearing where you discover a small and picturesque waterfall.
 There is a rainbow in the mist.

 You find a comfortable place to sit for a while, a perfect spot where you can feel completely relaxed.